-Bob and Ted went to a local fair in a Somerset town.
+Bob and Ted went to a local fair in a Somerset town in southwest England.

 They came across a small crowd of people who were gathered around a stall, and went over to take a look.

 “What’s going on?”
 Bob asked one of the crowd.

 “We’re watching to see if some idiot can ride that bronco machine”, he said, nodding towards a fearsome looking machine.
 “Nobody has managed to stay on for the full three minutes yet, and there’s a prize of £100 for anybody who can”.